kalfton/kalfton.github.io/_thoughts/Efficient_coding_Theory.md

-The optimization problem now is to find the gaussian distribution that have the sharpest discrimination, with the firing rate range being constrained. <br /> <br />
+The optimization problem now is to find the Gaussian distribution that has the sharpest discrimination, with the firing rate range being constrained. <br /> <br />

 Here both the gaussian distribution in the input space and the dual space is center at 0, so their distribution are only determined by the covariance matrix $ C, C_w $ respectively(Figure 2). where $ C = E({\bf XX^T}) $, $ C_w = E({\bf WW^T}) $
 I apply the firing rate constraint here as $Var({\bf XW})=E({\bf XWW^T X^T}) = constant$ <br />